Imagine spending countless hours crafting a marketing plan only to find potential customers leaving your site without clicking on your CTA button.

 Consistent brand design creates a coherent and recognizable identity for your business.

-By using consistent colors, shapes, fonts, and copy for your CTA buttons, you reinforce your brand message and values across significant touchpoints in the customer journey.
+By using consistent colors, shapes, fonts, and copy for your CTA buttons, you create a sense of brand identity and imprint in your target audiences’ mind.
 Honestly, what better time to do this than when a user is taking the next step in your relationship?

 Sometimes it’s perfectly fine to deviate from your branding elements when designing CTA buttons; it depends on your goals and context.
 The best way to learn is to test different variations and measure their performance.

-Here’s a convincing CTA button example to learn from.
-HubSpot’s orange CTA button matches the company’s orange logo and secondary CTA strikes a fine balance between consistency and deviation.
+Notice how HubSpot’s orange CTA button design matches the company’s orange logo and secondary CTA strikes a fine balance between consistency and deviation.

-Your website’s click-through rates (CTR) and conversion rates will dramatically improve once you have CTA buttons that stand out, look good, and are placed strategically.
-If you’re at a loss on how to craft effective CTA buttons, use this practical guide as a starting point — and the CTA button examples as a source of inspiration.
+Your website’s click-through rates (CTR) and conversion rates can improve dramatically thanks to effective call-to-action.
+If you're at a loss on how to craft effective CTA buttons, use this practical guide as a starting point — and the CTA examples as a source of inspiration.

 However, keep in mind that these CTA button best practices are not independent of each other.
 Each principle is dependent on the other principles, so consider how they interact and work together.